API Key Management

 Configuration Locations

-Director Service (s.plings.io)
+Gateway Service (s.plings.io)

 - Variable Name:

-DIRECTOR_API_KEY - Environments: Set for Production, Preview, and Development separately
+GATEWAY_API_KEY(canonical).DIRECTOR_API_KEYis still read as a fallback by the Gateway code during the rename transition. - Environments: Set for Production, Preview, and Development separately

 Backend API (api.plings.io)